 - Insulation upgrades;

 - Higher performance windows;

 - Better draft-proofing;

 - More efficient heating, air conditioning and hot water systems;

 - Sealed ducts for better air distribution;

-- Energy Star certified appliances, where provided; and
+- Energy Star certified appliances, where provided.

-- Streets should be oriented in an east-west alignment to create optimum conditions for the use of passive and active solar energy gains which would ultimately encourage energy efficiency.
+- •

-Builders and developers will be required to adhere to the requirements of the Town of East Gwillimbury's Thinking Green Development Standards.
+Builders and developers will be required to adhere to the requirements of the Town of East Gwillimbury's Thinking Green Development Standards, unless specifically exempted from this process.